 Health Care Without Harm envisions hospitals serving as anchors for community health, equity, and resilience.
 Building resilience is the process of adapting existing infrastructure and community planning to be able to respond to a changing climate reality.
 Hospitals must assess and retrofit their facilities and existing infrastructure to increase reliability so people have access to care during extreme weather events.
 Hospitals must also partner with their communities to ensure energy, transportation, and supply chain systems are resilient.

 Increasingly, health systems are expanding beyond traditional clinical boundaries, moving from treating individual patients with acute and chronic diseases to addressing underlying social, economic, and environmental conditions that cause poor health.
 Often the largest employer in communities, hospitals enable healing and regeneration after a crisis by investing in renewable energy, local businesses, and environmental protection.
 With this approach, health care moves beyond doing “less harm” – i.e., reducing its own negative environmental impact – to a future where the sector “heals” by supporting the transition to healthy, equitable communities where all people can thrive.
 Working together and in partnership with the communities they serve, the health sector is uniquely situated to underpin the transition to a society where health is a shared value supported by people, communities, markets, and policy.
-Learn more about our vision for a resilient and restorative health care sector.

 Health Care Without Harm works with health systems to adapt to a changing climate through programs that improve infrastructure resilience, build cross-sector collaboration in communities, and provide resources to link sustainability to broader health care quality initiatives and business objectives.